Tanish2207/NeuralPen-AI_Assignment_Writer/README.md

 Tired of writing online assignments and then formatting them ?😪

 Get ready to revolutionize your assignment writing with **Neural Pen** !
-Backed by the **Llama 3 API**🦙, you just have to provide the question and it will generate a sequentially formatted **Google Doc** saved in your own Google Drive.
+Backed by the **Llama 3**🦙, you just have to provide the question and it will generate a sequentially formatted **Google Doc** saved in your own Google Drive.

 How it Works 🧐